openedx/openedx-webhooks/docs/details.rst

   - If the user has a signed CLA, the bot adds an invisible "ok to test" to get the tests started.

+- Other information:

+  - The number of lines added and deleted in the pull request are recorded in the "Github Lines Added" and "Github Lines Deleted" fields.

 Updating Jira issue when pull requests change
 ---------------------------------------------

 Changes to pull requests are reflected in the Jira issue.
 The titles and descriptions are copied over to the Jira issue if they are changed in GitHub.
+The number of lines added and deleted are updated if they have changed.

 If a change to a pull request means that a different Jira issue is needed, the old issue will be deleted, and a new one created.
 For example, if a blended